ChanwooBrianKim/Zoom/README.md

-# 🚀 Real-Time Chat and Video Conference App
+# 🚀 Real-Time Chat and Video Conference App (Zoom)

 Welcome to our Real-Time Chat and Video Conference App!
 This project lets you join chat rooms, send messages, and have video calls with others.
 Let's dive in to see what it offers and how you can use it!